knpuniversity/rest/knpu/testing.rst

 The great thing about using PHPUnit is that it's dead-simple: make an HTTP request and assert some things about its response.
-If you want to test your APIs using Guzzle and PHPUnit, you'll be very successful.
+If you want to test your APIs using Guzzle and PHPUnit, you'll be very successful and your office will smell of rich mahogany.

 But in our app, we're going to make our tests much more interesting by using a tool called `Behat`_.
 If you're new to Behat, you're in for a treat!
 But